mongodb/docs/source/includes/uri-usage-disclaimer.rst

 .. note::

-   URI's are optional, you can use connection string forms to enter your connection details instead of manually providing a URI.
+   URIs in Relational Migrator are optional.
+You can use the connection string forms to enter your connection details instead of manually providing URIs.